21120499/BetterBat66/README.md

 # BetterBattery

 This is a script which runs, and configures programs to give you that sweet, needed battery life on Linux.
-This script run in 66suite init system
+This script run only in 66suite init system.
 **Made with Intel laptop CPUs in mind**
 # NOTE:
 My default 66-tree here is base, change it to yours in jumpstart.sh